cfrifel/meteor-50-compile-error/README.md

 Current state Compiler Error branch:
 Same as master with SKYBLUE background color.

-Problem description:
+Problem Description:

-The error shows up after doing either "meteor reset" or "meteor add accounts-ui accounts-password"...
-This problem is beyond trial and error of procedure variations, maybe i should just try and resinstall meteor.
+A compiler error shows up after doing either "meteor reset" or "meteor add accounts-ui accounts-password".
+The error states that in tasklist.js, there is a missing semicolon in the line "let name = event.target.name.value;"

+Problem Solution:
+After adding accounts-ui accounts-password to the app directory, type in "meteor npm install" to re-calibrate the directory.
+Also, change let to var in the problem line in tasklist.js